-On October 17, 2022, the Company announced drilling had been completed.
-The targeted conductors were explained by semi massive to massive sulphide in intermediate to mafic volcanic rocks.
-A total of two holes were drilled for a total of 865 meters.
+On October 17, 2022, Noble announced that a drill program on an exploration project in Calder Township had been completed.
+The targeted conductors were explained by semi massive to massive sulphides in intermediate to mafic volcanic rocks.
+Two holes were drilled for a total of 865 meters.